utkarshdalal/PluviaGoldberg/README.md

 # Pluvia Goldberg Fork

 **Disclaimer: This software is intended for playing games that you legally own.
 Do not use this software for piracy or any other illegal purposes.
-The maintainer of this fork assumes no responsibility for misuse.**
+The maintainer of this fork assumes no responsibility for misuse or for any action taken against your Steam account (e.g., account blocking) as a result of using this software.**

 This is a fork of the Pluvia Steam emulator for Android.
 This version specifically utilizes Goldberg Emulator's `steam_api.dll` and `steam_api64.dll` to potentially bypass certain DRM checks, enabling offline play for some games.